 Note: Parkland College employs additional junk email filtering through the use of the Barracuda Spam Filter.
-For additional information on this, please see Barracuda Spam Firewall - How to Access, Deliver Your Flagged Emails. and Whitelist / Blocklist Senders .
+For additional information on this, please see [Link for document 58402 is unavailable at this time.] .

 Outlook 2013/ 2016 Client: